 Since the study was held in 1999, it was estimated back then that the incidence of falls would increase to 36,000 in the year 2010.
-However, it does not take into consideration the largest Finnish population group that will not reach the mean age of the participants in the study, and therefore, the estimations are not correct.
-If the current largest Finnish population group is taken into consideration, there will be a huge spike in the incidence of falls by the year 2030.
+However, it does not take into consideration the most prominent Finnish population group that will not reach the mean age of the participants in the study.
+Therefore, the estimations are not correct.
+If the current largest Finnish population group is considered, there will be a huge spike in the incidence of falls by the year 2030.

-There are other interventions that you could implement, but there aren’t enough studies to prove that these are effective in reducing the fall risk in older adults.
-Some examples include fencing access to dangerous areas, pavements in neighborhoods, a functional healthcare system, and safe scaffolding.
+You could implement other interventions, but there aren’t enough studies to prove that these are effective in reducing the fall risk in older adults.
+Some examples include fencing access to dangerous areas, neighborhood pavements, a functional healthcare system, and safe scaffolding.

-We’ve gone over four different studies that explore the prevalence of falls among older adults in the United States, China, Finland, and Riyadh.
-Other than these four studies, there are a ton of materials and resources available that study the risk of falls among the elderly.
-Let’s combine and summarize some of the risk factors and causes of falls in the older generation aged 65 and above.
+We’ve reviewed four studies exploring the prevalence of falls among older adults in the United States, China, Finland, and Riyadh.
+Other than these four studies, many materials and resources are available to study the risk of falls among the elderly.
+Let’s combine and summarize some of the risk factors and causes of falls in older people aged 65 and above.

-All the studies suggest that most of the falls in the older population are multi-factorial, meaning many different factors are playing at the same time and contribute to the fall.
+All the studies suggest that most falls in the older population are multi-factorial, meaning many different factors play at the same time and contribute to the fall.
 However, what remains limited is the knowledge of how these risk factors work together to produce the fall.